Sheltering Vocabulary

 DARMOK: The Power of Metaphor & Cultural Stories

-NOTE: I've been teaching Latin almost exclusively with Roman myths lately - with very positive results.
+I've been teaching Latin almost exclusively with Roman myths for the last three years - with very positive results.
 I shared this Darmok activity some time ago.
-Since this technique is working so well, it bears repeating.
+Since teaching with mythology is working so well, talking about Darmok bears repeating.
 Download the updated Darmok classroom activity here.
-If you love science fiction, like I do, [...]
+If you love [...]

 STUDENT-MADE BOOKS